Loading

 Aegae (Macedon)

-Aegae or Aigai (Ancient Greek: Αἰγαί), also Aegeae or Aigeai (Αἰγέαι) was the original capital of the Macedonians, an ancient kingdom in Emathia in northern Greece.
-Currently the site falls within the town of Vergina.
+Aegae or Aigai (Ancient Greek: Αἰγαί), also Aegeae or Aigeai (Αἰγέαι) was the original capital of Macedon, an ancient kingdom in Emathia in northern Greece.
+Its site is located within the modern town of Vergina.

 The seat of government was later transferred to Pella, which was located on a coastal waterway of the Thermaic Gulf.
 The current plain of central Macedonia did not yet exist, its area being divided between Lake Ludias and marshland.
 The plain was created by draining and infilling in modern times.
 The old capital remained the "hearth" of the Macedonian kingdom and the burial place for their kings.
 These were the Temenid dynasty, which descended from the Perdiccas.